Perspective | The Capitals were a mess in Game 1. That should make it easy to improve.

 In the first minute of the third period, the Caps failed to clear the crease, contributing to a point-blank Lee goal.

 New York’s winning goal was the epitome of a bad-look gift as the Caps, who allowed nine careless shorthanded goals in the regular season, permitted yet another.
-On a Caps power play, Alex Ovechkin skated back like a strolling pedestrian as he “chased” a puck that was shot softly into the Caps end.
-What would have happened if he’d hustled back?
+On a Caps power play, Alex Ovechkin skated back like a strolling pedestrian as he “chased” a puck that was shot softly into the Caps’ end.
+What would have happened if he had hustled back?

-With that tone set, it was little surprise to see young Jakub Vrana wander back at his leisure on what turned into a 3-on-2 New York rush.
+With that tone set, it was little surprise to see young Jakub Vrana wander back at his leisure on what turned into a three-on-two New York rush.
 That crucial third Islander — Vrana’s man — scored on a layup rebound.

 All these mishaps and misdemeanors can be wiped away by a strong Game 2 Friday night.
-Even though Game 1 winners have advanced 69 percent of the time in NHL history, the Caps have two things going for them.
+Even though Game 1 winners have advanced 69 percent of the time in NHL history, the Caps have three things going for them.

 First, they should have Lars Eller back; the center was held out of Game 1 after returning from paternity leave.
 That seemed sensible, given his lack of on-ice practice during four days of back-in-the-bubble quarantine.
 But when Backstrom was lost, the Caps’ choice not to have Eller active created a double void.

+Second, even if they disliked the Islanders before Game 1, that emotion has now ramped up.

+“We weren’t happy with how that game finished up.
+So, don’t want to talk too much in detail about it, but we’ve addressed some things [in 5-on-5 play],” Tom Wilson said Thursday.
+Then, of the Backstrom hit, Wilson added, “I definitely think it’s fuel for the fire. … He’s a leader for us.
+Guys have to step up and try to jump into a (bigger) role. … But it’s a hit that obviously we didn’t like.”

-Second, the worse you’ve played in a loss, the more you can improve the next time you get a chance.
+Third, the worse you’ve played in a loss, the more you can improve the next time you get a chance.
 The Caps were so limp and lame for the last 22 minutes that their room for improvement in Game 2 can be measured in miles.

-If they fail to atone for a wasted win, and fall behind a tough, disciplined Trotz team by two games, then their next measurement may also be in miles — 483 of them from Toronto back to Washington.
+If they fail to atone for a wasted win and fall behind a tough, disciplined Trotz team by two games, then their next measurement may also be in miles — 483 of them from Toronto back to Washington.

 In the playoffs, urgency is the virtue that counts most when it arrives one game before you desperately need it.